 OSTERIA FANAL DEL CODEGA (canal dining)

-A lovely little restaurant with tables that line a small canal - quintessential Venice.
+A lovely little restaurant in Dorsodoro with tables that line a small canal – quintessential Venice.
 And the food is pretty good too.
 Menu includes a variety of antipasti, pastas and fresh seafood.
-Reservations highly recommended.
+Reservations highly recommended for the canal dining.

 RISTORANTE AI BARBACANI (canal dining)